 Right from the start of the game the chess pieces will move around in a shared space (the 64 squares on the chessboard).
 Naturally, as the game develop, these movements will cause the pieces and pawns to interact with one another (and with the squares on the board) in various ways.

-In this lesson you will discover why learning to observe and understand these interactions should be a very important part of your tactical training, and why it is the first lesson in the chess tactics training room.
-(All the other lessons will in some why rely on your understanding of these interactions.)
+In this lesson you will discover why learning to observe and understand these interactions should be a very important part of your tactical training.
+All tactical ideas will in some way depend on these interactions.

 Types of Interaction Between Chess Pieces